 - (1) A Supplemental Executive Retirement Plan (the "SERP") for Mr. Gleason's benefit, effective May 4, 2010, that provides for 180 equal monthly payments of \$32,196.67 each, or \$386,360 annually, commencing at the later of Mr. Gleason's attaining age 70 or his separation from service.
 If Mr. Gleason continues employment past the SERP's contemplated retirement date of age 70, such payments will commence at an increased amount upon his separation from service, and, in the event of Mr. Gleason's early retirement, the amount of such payments will be correspondingly reduced, all as provided in the SERP.
 The cost of such benefits, assuming a retirement at age 70, will be fully accrued by the Company at such retirement date.
 The SERP is an "unfunded" plan, and is considered a general contractual obligation of the Company.
-Funds accrued under the SERP are subject to the claims of the Company's creditors, and in the event the Company becomes insolvent before payout of the benefits under the SERP, Mr. Gleason will occupy the status of an unsecured creditor of the Company with respect to such benefits; - (2) An Executive Life Insurance Agreement providing for an annual payment to Mr. Gleason on a pre-retirement basis, of an amount necessary to fund the premiums totaling \$216,682 annually on three life
+Funds accrued under the SERP are subject to the claims of the Company's creditors, and in the event the Company becomes insolvent before payout of the benefits under the SERP, Mr. Gleason will occupy the status of an unsecured creditor of the Company with respect to such benefits; - (2) An Executive Life Insurance Agreement providing for an annual payment to Mr. Gleason on a pre-retirement basis, of an amount necessary to fund the premiums totaling \$216,682 annually on three life insurance policies with aggregate death benefits of \$12 million payable on the second to die of Mr. Gleason and his wife, Linda Gleason, with such annual payments to Mr. Gleason to be "grossed-up" for deferred compensation and income tax withholding with respect to such annual payments; and

-- insurance policies with aggregate death benefits of \$12 million payable on the second to die of Mr. Gleason and his wife, Linda Gleason, with such annual payments to Mr. Gleason to be "grossed-up" for deferred compensation and income tax withholding with respect to such annual payments; and - (3) The purchase by the Bank, with Mr. Gleason's consent, of three policies of bank owned life insurance ("BOLI") on the life of Mr. Gleason with aggregate single premiums of \$10.2 million and aggregate death benefits exceeding \$25 million.
+(3) The purchase by the Bank, with Mr. Gleason's consent, of three policies of bank owned life insurance ("BOLI") on the life of Mr. Gleason with aggregate single premiums of \$10.2 million and aggregate death benefits exceeding \$25 million.
 The annual accretion in cash surrender value of the BOLI is expected to substantially offset the after-tax cost of the annual accrual for the SERP benefits and the annual payment to Mr. Gleason pursuant to the Executive Life Insurance Agreement.
 As a result, these transactions are expected to be substantially revenue neutral to the Company on an annual basis until Mr. Gleason's death.
-The "at-risk" death benefits of the BOLI (i.e., policy death benefits less cash surrender value), are expected to exceed \$15 million, which sums will be used at the death of Mr. Gleason to (i) pay the \$3 million pre-retirement split-dollar life insurance benefit described below, (ii) pay the pre-retirement split-dollar life insurance benefit equal to the remaining premiums due on the second to die policy as described below, and (iii) provide the Bank with key-man life insurance income of at least \$5.5 million initially and increasing over time.
-As a result, assuming no change in tax laws, these transactions are expected to generate (i) substantial tax-exempt BOLI income to the Company on Mr. Gleason's death, (ii) a pre-retirement split-dollar life insurance benefit of \$3 million payable to a beneficiary designated by Mr. Gleason, and (iii) an annual declining pre-retirement split-dollar life insurance benefit amount equal to the balance of the premiums due for the second to die life insurance policies as provided for in the Executive Life Insurance Agreement described above.
+The "at-risk" death benefits of the BOLI (i.e., policy death benefits less cash surrender value), are expected to exceed \$15 million, which sums will be used at the death of Mr. Gleason to (i) pay the \$3 million pre-retirement split-dollar life insurance benefit described below, (ii) pay the pre-retirement split-dollar life insurance benefit death benefits below, and (iii) provide the Bank with key-man life insurance income of at least \$5.5 million initially and increasing over time.
+As a result, assuming no change in tax laws, these transactions are expected to generate (i) substantial tax-exempt BOLI income to the Company on Mr. Gleason's death, (ii) a pre-retirement split-dollar life insurance benefit amount equal to the balance of the premiums due for the second to die life insurance policies as provided for in the Executive Life Insurance Agreement described above.
 Mr. Gleason shall have no right to receive any split-dollar benefits following his separation from service for any reason other than his death.